 by Paul Gestl

 Games let us become heroes of our time.
 We fight the bad guys, find true love, and save the world, all in a day’s work.
 But before we do any of that, we have to pick a hairstyle that looks like a badass anime protagonist, hopefully without having to buy any DLCs.

-Continue reading Does the player make the game better?
+Continue reading Does the player make the game complete?